SasView/sasview/src/sas/qtgui/MainWindow/media/preferences_help.rst

 are completed.
 The plots can still be accessed in the data explorer under the data set the fit was performed on. *persistent*

 **Show toolbar on all new plots**: When selected, all new plots will open a toolbar on the bottom.
 The toolbar comes from Matplotlib.
-Note: The toolbar can be enabled and disabled in each individual plot by opening the contect menuw with a right click and selecting 'Toggle Navigation Menu'
+Note: The toolbar can be enabled and disabled in each individual plot by opening the context menu with a right click and selecting 'Toggle Navigation Menu'

 .. _Display_Preferences: